 2. Apply your professional discretion when using email, for example abiding by the generally accepted rules of email etiquette.
 Review emails carefully before sending, especially formal communications with external parties.
 3. Do not unnecessarily disclose potentially sensitive information in “out of office” messages.
 4. Emails on the corporate IT systems are automatically scanned for malicious software, spam and unencrypted proprietary or personal information.
 Unfortunately, the scanning process is not 100% effective (e.g., compressed and encrypted attachments may not be fully scanned), therefore undesirable/unsavory emails are sometimes delivered to users.
 Delete such emails or report them as security incidents to IT Help/Service Desk in the normal way.
 5. Except when specifically authorized by management or where necessary for IT system administration purposes, employees must not intercept, divert, modify, delete, save or disclose emails.
 6. Limited personal use of the corporate email systems is permitted at the discretion of local management provided always that it is incidental and occasional, and does not interfere with business.
 You should have no expectations of privacy: all emails traversing the corporate systems and networks are subject to automated scanning and may be quarantined and/or reviewed by authorized employees.
 7. Do not use Gmail, Hotmail, Yahoo or similar external/third-party email services (commonly known as “web-mail”) for business purposes.
 Do not forward or auto-forward corporate email to external/third party email systems.
 [You may access your own web-mail via corporate IT facilities at local management discretion provided that such personal use is strictly limited and is not considered private.

 8. E-mail shall only be used for business purposes, using terms that are consistent with other forms of business communication.
 E-mail guidelines are intended to help users make the best use of the electronic mail facilities at their disposal.
 When using the organization’s electronic mail facilities, users should comply with the E-mail guidelines.

 6.5 Official communications within the Organization

-1. Proper Communication within the organization is vital to our success.
+Proper Communication within the organization is vital to our success.
 All official and relevant communications shall be made through Microsoft Teams or Outlook.

-Use of WhatsApp or any other chat services for official communications are strictly prohibited except in case of any emergencies.
+Use of WhatsApp or any other chat services for official communications are strictly prohibited except in case of an emergency

-Employees are hereby advised to use Microsoft Teams to schedule meetings for official purposes and the use of Google Meet, Zoom etc., should be avoided.
+Employees are hereby advised to use Microsoft Teams to schedule meetings for official purposes and the use of Google Meet, Zoom etc., should be avoided.7.
+Enforcement

-7. Enforcement

 Any employee found to have violated this policy may be subjected to disciplinary action in line with the HR Policy